 Another issue that I note only for its irony are the typos present in the edition that I read.
 Normally I give a pass to independently published books on such issues, but if you insist on giving your main character a job as a proofreader in the pre-apocalyptic world then you’re just asking me to bring it up!

-I’m giving this a an 8/10.
+I’m giving this a thumbs up as an overall read.
 An indicator that I enjoyed this more than I expected to, and recommend it to anyone that feels the genre is becoming a little tired and repetitive.
 Pugh brings a fresh take to post-apocalyptia and I’d certainly be interested in reading more of his work.

 Reviewed by PD Richmond